esandivi9/VU-latex-poster-template/README.md

 # Gemini-based Poster Template

-This repository contains a modern LaTeX [beamerposter] template based on the [Gemini] theme by Anish Athalye, customized for use with the University of Cambridge / VU style and personal workflow.
+This repository contains a modern LaTeX [beamerposter] template based on the [Gemini] theme by Anish Athalye, customized for use with the VU style and personal workflow.

 <p align="center">
 <a href="poster.pdf">